DennisPeriquet/art-tools/DOCKER_BUILD.md

-# Building the art-tools Docker Container
+# Building the art-tools Podman Container

-This guide shows how to build and run the art-tools Docker container with Red Hat internal tooling.
+This guide shows how to build and run the art-tools container using Podman with Red Hat internal tooling.

 ## Prerequisites